KuasaSemi/aquarius-docs/docs/tutorial-extras/pn-junction.md

   <img src="/img/tutorial-extras/pn-junction/image37.png"/>
 </p>

-Click on **Cut Line Plot** and select appropirate options.
-For example, device file (.sdm), the simulation file (.res), orientalation of the cut line, variable to be plotted etc. Click on **New Plot**.
+Click on **Cut Line Plot** and select appropriate options.
+For example, device file (.sdm), the simulation file (.res), orientation of the cut line, variable to be plotted etc. Click on **New Plot**.
 Shown below are the plots like new doping, energy band diagram etc.

 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image39.png"/>